 Also serving Nashville-area mall rats are RiverGate Mall , 1000 Rivergate Parkway off I-65 in Goodlettsville and home to Dillard’s and JCPenney; and Lebanon Outlet Marketplace , 25 miles east at the junction of I-40 and SR 231 in Lebanon at 1 Outlet Village Blvd., featuring 60-plus merchants, including Brooks Brothers Factory Store and Polo Ralph Lauren Factory Store.
 A suburban retail paradise, CoolSprings Galleria , off I-65 at 1800 Galleria Blvd. in Franklin, lures patrons with Belk, Dillard's, JCPenney, Macy's and H&M, in addition to more than 150 specialty shops, including an American Girl store.

 After hitting the CoolSprings shopping hub, check out The Factory at Franklin (230 Franklin Rd.), a complex of Depression-era factory buildings first built for a stove manufacturing company.
 While the cavernous space retains its industrial look, patrons of art galleries, restaurants, and clothing and gift boutiques now swarm the site.
-Though it surely will be tempting, don’t shop ‘til you drop—more vendors await you less than a mile away in Franklin’s quaint 15-block historic downtown district.
-Wooden planters and canvas awnings line Main Street, along which you’ll find fine teas, chic accessories and campy toys as well as local lollygaggers enjoying the sights, sounds and smells of their charming burg.
+More shopping awaits you less than a mile away in Franklin’s quaint 15-block historic downtown district.
+Wooden planters and canvas awnings line Main Street, along which you’ll find fine teas, chic accessories and campy toys.
 If you love rummaging through collections of rare books, oil paintings and pretty china sets, walk to Second Avenue and South Margin Street, where a handful of antique dealers operate.

 Fans of the History television series “American Pickers” can shop for antiques and collectibles at Antique Archaeology (1300 Clinton St., Suite 130), located in a 1900s car factory near Marathon Village.